Sedgwick County commissioners and bar owners discuss reeling back nightlife restrictions

 Owners said one of the biggest issues has been the time restrictions.

-“If we could just get open to 2 a.m. like our license say even at 50% capacity that’s better than nothing,” Sandra Scott said.
+“If we could just get open to 2 a.m. like our licenses say even at 50% capacity that’s better than nothing,” Sandra Scott said.

 Commissioners saying they will look at positive case trends and re-evaluate the health order on a weekly basis.